 If you don’t want to use fresh fennel, try a tsp and half or so of fennel seeds.

-Like this Meatless Lasagna Recipe?
-You May Enjoy These Too
+More Meatless Recipes You May Enjoy

 - Vegan Sloppy Joes – Made in about 20 minutes, these meatless sloppy joes combine lentils and a veggie ground ‘beef’.
 So comforting!